-As the credits for Super Mario Odyssey began to roll, I placed the controller down in front of me and began to—much to my partner’s bemusement and confusion.
-After an interplanetary traversal to the finale that exuberates sheer joy, backed by an epic outro song—roughly 300 moons later, I’d “beaten” Super Mario Odyssey.
+As the credits for Super Mario Odyssey began to roll I placed the controller down in front of me and—much to my partner’s bemusement—applauded.
+After an interplanetary traversal to the finale that exuberates sheer joy, backed by an epic outro song, roughly 300 moons later I’d “beaten” Super Mario Odyssey.

 Feeling bittersweet to be arriving at the conclusion of my experience, I was immediately metaphorically gut-punched by a hit of nostalgia, arriving at a kingdom familiar to one I had visited many times in my childhood days.

 It seemed that I’d only scratched the surface of the Italian plumbers latest adventure, a surprising and bewildering journey through an array of creatively constructed kingdoms—each one offering a unique and refreshing take on its predecessor.
 Super Mario Odyssey kept me captivated from the get-go, with a gameplay style that aligned perfectly to the manner of play expected from the Nintendo Switch.
 Odyssey offers varying playgrounds that reward exploration yet also allows for contained chunks of play.
 This was a perfect compliment to the daily commute, in which I was able to duck in and out over the course of a train journey, yet also feel like I’d worked towards and achieved something in a short space of time.